ottoman91/ottoman91.github.io/_pages/about.md

 ---

-I am currently a Masters Candidate in the [Design Impact](http://designimpact.stanford.edu/) program at Stanford.
+I'm currently a Masters Candidate in Stanford's [Design](http://designimpact.stanford.edu/) program.

-I have a background in computer engineering and have worked in the information, communication and technology for development (ICTD) space in Sierra Leone and Liberia on projects in the healthcare, open government and financial inclusion sectors.
+Before this,I worked in the information, communication and technology for development (ICTD) space in Sierra Leone and Liberia on projects in the healthcare, open government and financial inclusion sectors.
 I was also the Country Manager for [Code for Sierra Leone](https://codeforsierraleone.org), a civic tech organization that uses open source technology to improve the delivery of services in the public sector.